-But this isn’t to say vigor and excitement are absent at every twist and turn along the trail, considering this bi-annual fording of some of the state’s most rugged backcountry marks a critical step in the production of our premium Merino Wool garments.
+But this isn’t to say vigor and excitement are absent at every twist and turn along the trail, considering this bi-annual fording of some of the state’s most rugged backcountry marks a critical step in the production of our premium Merino Wool clothing.
 It signifies the dedication of another year’s worth of labor and love, coaxing the world’s finest Merino fiber from the backs of our sheep.
 The end goal - to forge the very best Merino Wool performance wear possible - motivates every move and decision.

 The sheep prepare to launch from an unseen drop-off.
 Evan Helle, right, urges them forward with his dogs Buddy and Paisley doing the leg work.
 The sheep will move next through the predator-rich timber ahead.

 Sheep begin a deceptively steep final ascent.
 It will take them two hours, with the constant prodding from sheep dogs.

 To fail in this chapter would send ripples through the entire Duckworth business, a natural vulnerability of our proud single-origin, source-verified model.
 But we wouldn’t have it any other way.
 Consumers deserve to know where their clothing comes from, down to the stitch, and we humbly present such products year-after-year with that ethos at our backs.